 Avoiding Irreversible Damage

-If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with Dr. Sharma is recommended.
+If you’re waking up with a sore jaw or headaches, or you’ve noticed chips or flattening of your teeth, a consult with qualified dentists is recommended.
 The sooner the problem receives attention, the less damage there will be.
 Often a carefully calibrated night guard will eliminate the symptoms while protecting your precious enamel.

-Daytime habits of clenching or grinding deserve attention too.
-Dr. Sharma will analyze your bite and make sure they’re moving against each other properly when you chew.
+Daytime habits of clenching or grinding deserve attention too. qualified dentists dentists will analyze your bite and make sure they’re moving against each other properly when you chew.
 Regardless of the cause, eliminating the strain on the jaw and your teeth as quickly as possible can save you money and time spent in the dental chair